adkelley/gpt_jpn_eng/README.md

 # ChatGPT English <> Japanese Conversion

-`gpt_jpn_eng` is an English <> Japanese language converter using using the ChatGPT-rs wrapper over OpenAI's ChatGPT API in Rust.
-You can pair it with apps such as [TextExpander](https://textexpander.com/blog/what-is-textexpander) to run a bash script (see `gpt_jpn_eng.sh`) that calls `gpt_jpn_eng` using the contents of the clipboard as it's argument.
-This creates an inline translation experience without leaving your text document.
+`gpt_jpn_eng` is an English <> Japanese language converter using the ChatGPT-rs wrapper over OpenAI's ChatGPT API in Rust.
+You can pair it with apps such as [TextExpander](https://textexpander.com/blog/what-is-textexpander) to run a bash script (see `gpt_jpn_eng.sh`) that calls `gpt_jpn_eng` using the clipboard's contents as its argument.
+This pairing creates an inline translation experience without leaving your text document.

 ## Setup
 Create a `.env` file with the following environment variables: